Rokasl/CS408_project/report/source/02_summary.md

 <!-- This is the abstract -->

-Frank is a strongly typed, strict functional programming language invented by Sam Lindley and Conor McBride.
+Frank is a strongly typed, strict functional programming language invented by Dr. Sam Lindley and Dr.
+Conor McBride.
 It is influenced by Paul Blain Levy’s call-by-push-value calculus, and features a bidirectional effect type system, effect polymorphism, as well as effect handlers.
 This means that Frank supports type-checked side-effects which only occur where permitted.
 Side-effects are comparable to exceptions which suspend